Introduction

 - Blinking top-half tick: key is sustained, and will be stopped by the next key-press

-HM (HOLD PEDAL MODE)
+HM (HOLD PEDAL MODE

-setting to change the part’s response to the hold pedal
+sets each part’s response to the hold pedal

 OFF